energywebfoundation/ssi/apps/nestjs-wallet/docs/charging-tutorial.md

 # Tutorial

 ## Overview and Objective
-The objective of this tutorial is to demonstrate how to go through the SSI flows of the "Rebeam" use case.
+The objective of this tutorial is to demonstrate how to go through the SSI flows of the "Charging" use case.
 There are three parties in this tutorial:
 - The Energy Supplier, which is acting as a credential issue
 - The Customer, which is acting as a credential holder